dunandmuri/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the path of the `Screen`'s background image.
 If there is both an `BackgroundImage` and a [`BackgroundColor`](#Screen.BackgroundColor) specified, only the `BackgroundImage` will be visible.

+{:id="Screen.BigDefaultText" .boolean} *BigDefaultText*
+: When checked, all default size text will be increased in size.

 {:id="Screen.BlocksToolkit" .text .wo .do} *BlocksToolkit* : A JSON string representing the subset for the screen.
 Authors of template apps can use this to control what components, designer properties, and blocks are available in the project.